moritz-konarski/AUCA/lang_hum_ss/General Sociology SOC-104.1/Notes/01-Home Assignment 09-09-2019.md

 ### Questions

 1. What is Sociology?
-  - Sociology is the study of human interaction, social life and the processes that shape individuals and societies
+  Sociology is the study of human interaction, social life and the processes that shape individuals and societies
 2. Describe the process of professionalization of sociology.
-  - Because the first sociologist were trained in other, generally scientific disciplines, they put great emphasis on scientific and empirical methods in their research, which helped separate sociology from other disciplines of the humanities that do not do this.
+  Because the first sociologist were trained in other, generally scientific disciplines, they put great emphasis on scientific and empirical methods in their research, which helped separate sociology from other disciplines of the humanities that do not do this.
 Early sociologists were trying to research the drastic societal changes that took place in their time and doing so with scientific methods paved the way for sociology to be accepted as a scientific discipline.
 John Dewey's three phases of inquiry describe this process well (see History towards the end)
 3. How is sociology related to other sciences?
-  - When it comes to studying humans and their actions, Psychology looks at it at the smallest scale, generally on an individual level.
+  When it comes to studying humans and their actions, Psychology looks at it at the smallest scale, generally on an individual level.
 Sociology goes beyond that and examines how groups of people behave and what shapes them or how they shape each other.
-Economics looks at how groups of people and other entities handle wealth and production, Politcal science concerns itself with the study interactions of even larger groups of
+Economics looks at how groups of people and other entities handle wealth and production, Political Science concerns itself with the study interactions of even larger groups of
   people: communities, cities, states, countries and international organizations.
-    As far as research methods go, Sociology is similar in nature to how PHysiscs and other natural sciences handle research, a legacy from its early days when most Sociologists came from those disciplines.
+  As far as research methods go, Sociology is similar in nature to how Physiscs and other natural sciences handle research, a legacy from its early days when most Sociologists came from those disciplines.
 4. What do you think of Comte's Law of Stages?
-  - I think that his stages make sense at first glance.
+  I think that his stages make sense at first glance.
 Roughly speaking, the first two stages fit the conception of history most people have.
 But of course it is way too simplistic to be correct.
 I know too little about history to refute his first to points using facts, but I would say that the third stage is too idealistic to be correct in any case.
 I can not imagine that there will ever be a time when society is governed by reliable knowledge and understood only through science.
-Even today, in a time where we are very technologically and scientifically advanced (definitely metaphysical stage) society is still i many cases ruled by people's feelings and opinions, even though those opinions may be scientifically proven to be incorrect (e.g. the existance of climate change, or the (lack of) effectiveness of repressive laws and prison systems).
+Even today, in a time where we are very technologically and scientifically advanced (definitely metaphysical stage) society is still i many cases ruled by people's feelings and opinions, even though those opinions may be scientifically proven to be incorrect (e.g. the existence of climate change, or the (lack of) effectiveness of repressive laws and prison systems).
 Thus I would say that his third stage will probably never actually happen.
 It would be nice, but I do not thin that it is realistic.
 5. What is the scientific stage according to Comte?
-  - The scientific stage is the final stage of societal development, where society is governed by scientific knowledge and understood through the lense of science.
-This stage seems utopic, as nice at it could be, I do not believe this stage can become reality yet.
+  The scientific stage is the final stage of societal development, where society is governed by scientific knowledge and understood through the lense of science.
+This stage seems utopical, as nice at it could be, I do not believe this stage can become reality yet.
 I am also sceptical of the idea that there can be a world where humans put aside their opinions and feelings and only follow science and reason.
 That seems non-human to me.
-It might also deprive us of emphathy and have us at the mercy of science, which, as much as we try, might be incorrect.
+It might also deprive us of empathy and have us at the mercy of science, which, as much as we try, might be incorrect.
 As good as science and the scientific method are at finding the truth, they can be wrong or just applied incorrectly, even if it's just by accident.
 Thus I think blindly trusting science is never a good idea.
 6. What is the significant trend of sociological research currently?
-  - Recently, sociologists have realized that sociology has historically been a very Western science, it generally ignored other regions of the world.
+  Recently, sociologists have realized that sociology has historically been a very Western science, it generally ignored other regions of the world.
 This realization lead to sociologists focusing on non-Western societies and broadening their research to gain a better understanding of them.
-This goes back to the roots of sociology, trying to underdstand the changes societies got through, and with globalization today there may be more change than ever before.
+This goes back to the roots of sociology, trying to understand the changes societies got through, and with globalization today there may be more change than ever before.

 ## News